-8. SUGGESTED SPECIFICATION TABLE FOR QUESTION PAPER DESIGN
+9. SUGGESTED SPECIFICATION TABLE FOR QUESTION PAPER DESIGN

-Uni Unit Title Teaching Distribution of Theory Marks Marks
+Unit Unit Title Teaching Distribution of Theory Marks arks

-l t Hours R U Α Total
+No. Hours R U Α Total

-No. Level Level Level Marks
+Level Level Level Marks

 Ι Differential calculus 20 04 08 12 24

 II Integral calculus 14 02 06 08 16

 III Applications of Definite 10 02 02 04 08

-Integration.
+Integration

 IV First Order First Degree 08 02 02 04 08

 Differential Equations

-V Numerical integration 12 02 05 07 14
+V Numerical Methods 12 02 05 07 14

 Total 64 12 23 35 70

-Legends: R=Remember, U=Understand, A=Apply and above (Bloom's Revised taxonomy) Note: This specification table provides general guidelines to assist student for their learning and to teachers to teach and assess students with respect to attainment of LOs.
+Legends: R=Remember, U=Understand, A=Apply and above (Bloom's Revised taxonomy) Note: This specification table provides general guidelines to assist student for their learning and to teachers to teach and assess with respect to attainment of LOs.
 The actual distribution of marks at different taxonomy levels (of R, U and A) in the question paper may vary from above table.

-9. SUGGESTED STUDENT ACTIVITIES
+10. SUGGESTED STUDENT ACTIVITIES

-Other than the classroom and laboratory learning, following are the suggested student -related co-curricular activities which can be undertaken to accelerate the attainment of the various outcomes in this course:
+Other than the classroom and laboratory learning, following are the suggested student-related co-curricular activities which can be undertaken to accelerate the attainment of the various outcomes in this course:

 - a.
 Identify engineering problems based on real world problems and solve with the use of free tutorials available on the internet. - b.
-Use graphical software's: EXCEL, DPLOT, and GRAPH for related topics. - c.
+Use graphical software: EXCEL, DPLOT, and GRAPH for related topics. - c.
 Use Mathcad as Mathematical Tools and solve the problems of Calculus. - d.
-Identify problems based on applications of differential equations and solve these problems.
+Identify problems based on applications of differential equations and solve these problems. - e.

-- e.
 Prepare models to explain different concepts of applied mathematics. - f.
 Prepare a seminar on any relevant topic based on applications of integration. - g.
-Prepare a seminar on any relevant topic based on applications of numerical integration to related engineering problems.
+Prepare a seminar on any relevant topic based on some Numerical methods.

-10. SUGGESTED SPECIAL INSTRUCTIONAL STRATEGIES (if any)
+11. SUGGESTEDSPECIAL INSTRUCTIONAL STRATEGIES (if any)

-These are sample strategies, which the teacher can use to accelerate the attainment of the various learning outcomes in this course:
+These are sample strategies, which the teacher can use to accelerate the attainment of the various outcomes in this course:

 - a.
 Massive open online courses (MOOCs) may be used to teach various topics/sub topics. - b.
 'L' in item No. 4 does not mean only the traditional lecture method, but different types of teaching methods and media that are to be employed to develop the outcomes. - c.
 About 15-20% of the topics/sub-topics which is relatively simpler or descriptive in nature is to be given to the students for self-directed learning and assess the development of the LOs/COs through classroom presentations (see implementation guideline for details). - d.
 With respect to item No.10, teachers need to ensure to create opportunities and provisions for co-curricular activities. - e.
-Guide student(s) in undertaking micro-projects.
+Guide student(s) in undertaking micro-projects. - f.
+Apply the mathematical concepts learnt in this course to branch specific problems. - g.
+Use different instructional strategies in classroom teaching. - h.
+Use video programs available on the internet to teach abstract topics.

-11. SUGGESTED MICRO-PROJECTS
+12. SUGGESTED MICRO-PROJECTS